| Topic title |

 Source of funding |

-Development of adaptive statistical classification methods for heterogeneous data
+Development of adaptive classification methods

 |